artdecocode/erotic/documentary/2-API/3-transparent.md

 In the transparent mode, the stack will start where the function was called and not show any of its internals.

-%EXAMPLE: example/set-timeout-transparent.js, ../src => erotic%
+%EXAMPLE: example/set-timeout-transparent, ../src => erotic%

-%FORK example example/set-timeout-transparent%
+%FORK example/set-timeout-transparent%

 #### Use Case: Assertion Library